pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Otrona.md

 To test the resulting program on the MAME emulator an [OS disk image](http://www.retroarchive.org/maslin/disks/otrona/oattache.td0) is also necessary.

-We use the appmake's 'cpm option to create a raw disk image holding our program (e.g. A.COM):

-    appmake +cpm -f ATTACHE -b a.com

 The Otrona Attache' MAME driver is not able to read RAW disk images, so we encode it to IMD:

     bin2imd  a.raw a.imd /2 DM=5 N=40 SS=512 SM=1-10

 The command line options to boot CP/M and use the created disk image will be something like:

     mame attache -flop1 oattache.td0 -flop2 A.IMD

 After the CP/M boot, just enter 'b:' and the program name to run it !